-

 We arrived late in the evening in what has become by go-to AirBnb appartment in Hoboken, New Jersey.
 Time to explore the area and look at the progress of the new World Trade Center.

 The next day we hopped onto the PATH and crossed the river into New York.
-Two of the destinations, the "highline", a park on an abandoned eleveated railway line and the famous "Ghost Busters" firehouse.
+One of the destinations, the famous "Ghost Busters" firehouse.

 From there we took the Subway into Brooklyn.

-Where we visted the Transit museum, an abandoned Subway station where they showcase old subway cars.
+Where we visited the Transit museum, an abandoned Subway station where they showcase old subway cars.

 From the transit museum we walked to the riverfront.